zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 If you are using https protocol, the 2.6 kernel is widely known for stalling programs waiting for SSL entropy bits.
 If you are using https, we recommend installing the [HAVEGE](http://www.irisa.fr/caps/projects/hipsor/) package for pseudorandom number generation.

 #### clocksource
-We recommend setting "clocksource=hpet" on your linux boot line.
+We recommend setting "clocksource=hpet" on your linux kernel's ```boot``` line.
 The TSC clocksource has been identified to cause issues on machines with multiple physical processors and/or CPU throttling.

 #### swappiness
 We recommend setting ```vm.swappiness```=0 in ```/etc/sysctl.conf```.
 The vm.swappiness default is 60, which is aimed toward laptop users with application windows.
 This was a key change for mysql servers and is often referenced on db performance.